 Our setup is nearly identical to that used in our previous work on the unpolarized proton PDF [62], and is also similar to our work on the pion valence PDF [63, 64].
-There are only two differences here: i) the specific correlators needed for the transversity PDF, which were, in fact, computed at the same time as the correlators needed for the unpolarized PDF; and ii) an increase in statistics for the $P_z = \frac{2\pi 6}{L}$ , $t{sep} = 12a$ data.
+There are only two differences here: i) the specific correlators needed for the transversity PDF, which were, in fact, computed at the same time as the correlators needed for the unpolarized PDF; and ii) an increase in statistics for the $P_z = \frac{2\pi 6}{L}$, $t{sep} = 12a$ data.
 Therefore, we only repeat the most pertinent details here.

 The calculations are performed on a $64^3 \times 64$ ensemble of $N_f = 2 + 1$ highly-improved staggered quarks (HISQ) [65] with masses tuned to their physical values and a lattice spacing of a = 0.076 fm, which was generated by the HotQCD collaboration [66].
-For the valence quarks, the tree-level tadpole-improved Wilson-clover action is used with physical quark masses and a single iteration of HYP smearing [67].
+For the valence quarks the tree-level tadpole-improved Wilson-clover action is used on the smeared gauge field background.
+We use one iteration of hyper-cubic (HYP) smearing [67] on the original gauge fields.
+The valence quark masses are set to their physical value.
+Because of the use of a HYP smeared background, we do not see any exceptional configurations.
+This feature of the Wilson-clover action with HYP smeared gauge background holds even on coarser lattices, as was pointed out some time ago [68].
+Note